Dev-Nebe/mark_down_cv/readme.md

 `April, 2019 - July, 2019`
 - Handled and maintained client relations.
 - Advised Clients/ investors on optimal investment plans based on their investment goals and risk appetite.

+## Skills
+- Self-motivated, a Critical thinker and an Independent problem solver.
+- Proficiency in the MEVN stack (MongoDb, Express.js, Vue.js and Node.js).
+- Proficiency in HTML, CSS, Material Design, Bootstrap, Javascript
+- *Learning Dart and Flutter*

 ## My Projects
 - <a href="https://kopp-app.netlify.com">Static Kopp App</a>